SuyaWu/CS247-Project/README.md

 ### Note: all the file paths are in local (i.e: train_path=pd.read_csv("./data/train.csv"), please create a local folder for data to store the CSVs
 logistic_regression.ipynb: The notebook for running logisitic regression

+CNN.ipynb:  The notebook for training/testing on CNN model performance

 BERT.ipynb: The notebook for training/testing on BERT model performance

 LSTM_keras.ipynb: The notebook for training/testing on LSTM model performance (wrote in Keras)